Repository open access offers a pathway to making research open without open access publishing fees.

 Data, supplementary materials, and NTROs

-Research data, reports, supplementary research materials, and non-traditional research outputs (NTROs) can be deposited and shared using Melbourne Figshare.
+Research data, reports, supplementary materials, and other non-traditional research outputs (NTROs) can be published and shared using Melbourne Figshare.

 Featured content